Emily Benedek

 Emily Benedek is an American journalist and author.
 She is a graduate of Harvard College.

-She has written for Newsweek, The New York Times, National Public Radio, The Washington Post, Rolling Stone, and Glamour, among others.
-She writes regularly for Tablet magazine.
+She has written for Newsweek, The New York Times, The Washington Post, Rolling Stone, and Glamour, among others.
+Her essays and reports have been broadcast on National Public Radio and WFAA-TV.
+She is a regular contributor to Tablet magazine.

+Her first book, The Wind Won’t Know Me: A History of the Navajo-Hopi Land Dispute (Alfred A. Knopf, Inc.), was a finalist for the Robert F. Kennedy Book Award.
+She is also the author of Beyond the Four Corners of the World: A Navajo Woman’s Journey (Alfred A. Knopf, Inc.), and a memoir, Through the Unknown, Remembered Gate: A Spiritual Journey, (Schocken).
+She wrote Red Sea (St. Martins Press), a true-to-life thriller about terrorism and counter-terrorism.
+Her sixth book, Hometown Betrayal: A Tragic Story of Secrecy and Sexual Abuse in Mormon Country (Greenleaf) was published on October 15, 2024.
+She lives in New York City.

-To research her novel, Red Sea, Benedek followed an FBI special agent working counterterrorism for a year.
-She has spent hundreds of hours interviewing foreign covert operators and wrote about an American F-15c fighter pilot.
+To research her novel, Red Sea, Benedek followed an FBI special agent working counterterrorism for a year, and spent hundreds of hours interviewing foreign covert operators.
+She wrote about an outstanding warrior, USAF Lt.
+Colonel Chandra Beckman, who flew her F-15c in Operation Shock and Awe, and was a flight instructor for the F-117.
 She has reported multiple stories about computer hackers.